How to Use the Command 'swc' (with examples)

 Explanation:

-Example output: The swc command will transpile all the JavaScript or TypeScript files in the input directory and save the transpiled files into the specified output directory.
+The command will compile all supported files within the input directory and place their transpiled versions within the specified output directory, preserving the directory structure.

 Use case 5: Transpile a specified input directory using a specific configuration file